gusrc/announcements/README.md

 5. Create your first announcement in `rails c` by simply creating a new Announcement record, like `Announcement.create(:body => 'This is my first announcement!')`
 6. You're done!
 You can now add some styling and have a look at the customization options below.

+## For Turbolinks users

+If you are using Turbolinks, clicking the close link will only work on the first page load and not subsequent pages when following Turbolinks enabled links.
+To solve this, you will need to use the `jquery-turbolinks` gem and move the `//= require announcements` line in your app/assets/javascripts/application.js file after the `//= require jquery.turbolinks` line.
+Otherwise

 ## Styling

 By default, the announcement text and hide message text are wrapped in a div called "info" (if you want to customise that, see the Customisation section below).